Build your first local AI assistant on DGX Station using NemoClaw in a secure sandbox, with optional Telegram.

 NVIDIA NemoClaw is an open-source reference stack that simplifies running OpenClaw always-on assistants more safely.
-It installs the NVIDIA OpenShell runtime -- an environment designed for executing agents with additional security -- and open-source models like NVIDIA Nemotron.
-A single installer command handles Node.js, OpenShell, and the NemoClaw CLI, then walks you through an onboard wizard to create a sandboxed agent on your DGX Station using vLLM with Nemotron 3 Super.
+It installs the NVIDIA OpenShell runtime — an environment designed for executing agents with additional security — and connects them to local inference on your DGX Station.
+A single installer command (nemoclaw.sh) handles Node.js, OpenShell, and the NemoClaw CLI; the onboard wizard then creates a sandboxed agent, optional Brave Search, optional messaging channels (Telegram, Discord, or Slack), and a policy tier with network presets.

 Use only a clean environment.
 Run this demo on a fresh device or VM with no personal data, confidential information, or sensitive credentials.
 Keep it isolated like a sandbox.